Real Time Proportional Throughput Maximization: How much advance notice should you give your scheduler?: Introduction

 \subsection{Related Works}

-The problem of real time weighted throughput and it's applications has been studied quite thoroughly.
+The problem of real-time weighted throughput and its applications has been studied quite thoroughly.

-It is not difficult to show that in a real time online model, any algorithm can be made to perform arbitrarily bad.
-After all, an adversarial scheduler could schedule a job of weight 1, then schedule another job of arbitrarily large weight overlapping with that job if and only if the algorithm takes the original job.
+It is not difficult to show that in a deterministic real-time online model, any algorithm can be made to perform arbitrarily bad if no restriction is placed on the input sequence.
+After all, an adversarial scheduler could announce an arbitrarily small job, then announce another job of arbitrarily large weight overlapping with that job if and only if the algorithm takes the original job.
 Regardless of what the algorithm does, its performance when compared to an optimal offline algorithm is arbitrarily large.
 For this reason, most of the existing work related to this problem tackle special cases or restrictions on the problem.